Walk in the footsteps of kings, queens and villains

 From when it was first constructed by William the Conqueror in 1066, this World Heritage site has witnessed some truly shocking events.
 Once a royal residence and place of imprisonment and execution, it’s now home to the Royal Mint and the sparkling Crown Jewels.

 Keep an eye out for the ghost of Anne Boleyn - she was second wife of Henry VIII, beheaded by him in 1536 and now said to haunt the tower.
-And listen to stories regaled by the resident red-coated Yeoman Warders – commonly known as Beefeaters.
+Don't miss the chance to be regaled by Yeoman Warders – commonly known as Beefeaters.
 They’ll tell you about the Princes in the Tower, Colonel Blood’s devious attempt to steal the Crown Jewels, and famous prisoners including Sir Walter Raleigh, Sir William Wallace, Guy Fawkes, Rudolph Hess and the only American Prisoner ever incarcerated here – Henry Laurens.

 Other interesting facts about The Tower of London